samxbrown/Sams_Regex_Tutorial/Develop/gist-template.md

 ## Author

 The Author of this Gist is Sam Brown.
-Please review the link below to view other codebases made by the author.
-Sam Brown's GitHub
+Please review the link below to view other codebases made by the author. https://github.com/samxbrown

 Feel free to expand on each section with more detailed explanations and examples as needed.
 Once you've prepared your tutorial, you can create a GitHub Gist as described in the previous response.